bimdata/documentation-old/doc_sphinx/cookbook/2_create_nobackend_app.rst

 .. tip::

-    For security reasons, avoid using locals URL such as *localhost*, _127.0.0.1_, _192.168.x.x_, etc.
+    For security reasons, avoid using locals URL such as *localhost*, *127.0.0.1*, *192.168.x.x*, etc.

 Post Logout URIs
 =================

 List of authorized Post Logout URIs
-Useful only if you want to implement a SSO logout.
+Useful only if you want to implement an SSO logout.

 .. _scopes: ../concepts/scopes.html